mmsmdali/dremio-clickhouse-arp-connector/README.md

   - The same as operators, but allows specification of functions which may have a variable number of arguments, such as AND and OR.

 If an operation or function is not specified in the ARP file, then Dremio will handle the operation itself.
 Any operations which are indicated as supported but need to be stacked on operations which are not will not be pushed down to the SQL query.

-## ClickHouse example
-The ClickHouse example provided here shows and example ARP YAML file for ClickHouse and the associated files require to build a connector from the template.

-## Building and Installation

-1. In root directory with the pom.xml file run `mvn clean install`
-2. Take the resulting .jar file in the target folder and put it in the \dremio\jars folder in Dremio
-3. Take the ClickHouse JDBC driver from (https://github.com/ClickHouse/clickhouse-jdbc) and put in in the \dremio\jars\3rdparty folder
-4. Restart Dremio